Josh O'Brien: Early life

 O'Brien was born in Dublin, but moved to the United States at ten weeks old due to a change in his father's job.
-His father is Irish and his mother, Nicole, is German.
-He has four brothers; Aran represented Santa Clara University and Ethan played for the University of Notre Dame.
-He was educated at Eastside Catholic and Archbishop Mitty schools in Washington state.
+O'Brien's father is Irish and his mother, Nicole, is German.
+O'Brien has four brothers; Aran represented Santa Clara University and Ethan played for the University of Notre Dame.
+O'Brien was educated at Eastside Catholic in Washington state and Archbishop Mitty in California.

 Career

+Youth career

 O'Brien began his career with the Crossfire academy, though moved to Northern California to join developmental team De Anza Force in 2020.
 He attended the University of Washington, but in 2021 put his studies on hold to join English Premier League club Watford on a one-year contract (with the option of a further year) following a successful trial.
+O'Brien had been recommended to the club by the brother of Northern Ireland international George Saville.
+O'Brien was released by Watford in the summer of 2022 and joined the development squad at Salford City of EFL League Two.

+Professional career

-He had been recommended to the club by the brother of Northern Ireland international George Saville.
-He was released in the summer of 2022 and joined the development squad at Salford City of EFL League Two.
-He made his senior debut for the club on 30 August 2022, playing the full ninety minutes of a 2–1 win over Liverpool U21 at Moor Lane, and his first league start came against Northampton Town, keeping a clean sheet in a 1–0 win at Sixfields.
+O'Brien made his senior debut for Salford on 30 August 2022, playing the full ninety minutes of a 2–1 win over Liverpool U21 at Moor Lane, and his first league start came against Northampton Town, keeping a clean sheet in a 1–0 win at Sixfields.
 On 12 December he joined Telford United on loan.

+O'Brien joined Scottish League One side Hamilton Academical in August 2023, making 10 total appearances for the South Lanarkshire club.

+On 1 February 2024, Indianapolis-based club Indy Eleven announced the signing of O'Brien ahead of the 2024 USL Championship season.
+The USL Championship club's owners had been interested in signing O'Brien since he joined Watford's development squad in 2021.
+O'Brien made his first appearance with the Eleven in their 2–1 season opening defeat against Oakland Roots as a substitute in the 75th minute, replacing Younes Boudadi.
+O'Brien scored his first goal for the Eleven on 1 June in a 2–1 away win against Pittsburgh Riverhounds.
+On 20 November 2024, Indy Eleven announced O'Brien would return for the 2025 season.

+O'Brien scored his first goal of the 2025 season, and second for Indy Eleven, in a 1–1 draw against Birmingham Legion FC on 28 June in the USL Cup.

+Personal

+O'Brien's brother, Ethan O'Brien, is also a professional footballer.
+Ethan joined his brother at Indy Eleven in 2024.
+Ethan O'Brien was transferred to MLS Next Pro side Huntsville City FC in November 2024.